ombelinemussat/dissertation/README.md

         It will be used in the next notebook.
 - regressions.ipynb

-In addition to this main analysis, the following notebooks should be ran as well:
+In addition to this main analysis, the following notebooks should be run as well:

 To see if there is a difference between the negativity of Brexit articles and other articles:
 - scraping_other_articles.ipynb